|

 the LSS.

-notify the family support agency associated with the claim, upon issuance of
+must notify the family support agency associated with the claim, upon issuance

-recover any overpayment first, attorney fees second, and any remaining amount will
+will recover any overpayment first, attorney fees second, and any remaining

 1. Any